ZahraB21/Exercises/README.md

 # Exercises

-The exercises of the HTML section of the Node course are placed here.
+The exercises of the of the Node course are placed here.

-Each exercise is either a single file or is a folder with an index referring to that specific exercise.
+The exercises regarding HTML and CSS are placed in the HTML and CSS folder respectively.